mekwall/normalized-fs/README.md

 ### Windows-specific improvements

+> NOTE: Due to how Windows lock files based on usage we need to add some workarounds that makes these operations more resilient.
+The timeout used for these operations can be overridden with the `NFS_WIN32_TIMEOUT` env variable and is set to 5000 milliseconds as default.

-- It makes renaming more resilient by retrying a rename for up to 60 seconds if EACCESS or EPERM error occurs.
-This can happen if the path has been locked by another process.
+- rename/renameSync: Retry a failed rename until timeout is reached if EACCESS or EPERM error occurs.
+- unlink/unlinkSync: Ensure that file is seen as removed by Node before seen as suceeded/failed

 ## Installation